mbland/stc/README.md

 ### Implement a trivial class using Test Driven Development (TDD)

 The purpose of this exercise is to practise TDD.
-You'll be tasked to write a simple class from requirements that keeps evolving.
+You'll be tasked to write a simple class from requirements that keep evolving.
 This allows you to use the quick feedback loop of writing tests for the new feature, implement it, run tests and refactor iteratively.

 [Click here to go to the TDD exercise](tdd.md)